Clinical trial approval process in Vietnam Credevo

 Upon receiving all required documents,

-• ASTT will assign a group to review the IB and will simultaneously organize the EECBR meeting to review and approve the protocol and other trial files.
+• ASTT will assign a group to review the IB and will simultaneously organize the NECBR meeting to review and approve the protocol and other trial files.

-After receiving the IB and the EECBR’s reviews,
+After receiving the IB and the NECBR’s reviews,

 • The ASTT will finalize the dossier and send written notice of the results to the sponsor, the principal investigator, and/or the host institution.